$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Introduction

-Harko et al.~\cite{harko} generalized the $f(R)$ gravity taking the gravitational Lagrangian as an arbitrary function of the Ricci scalar ($R$) along with the matter Lagrangian ($L_{m}$).
-They have obtained the gravitational field equations of $f(R,L_{m})$ gravity, using the metric formalism, as well as the equations of motion for test particles.
-Also, later on, the general energy conditions of the $f(R,L_{m})$ gravity was developed by Wang et al.~\cite{wang2}.
-In \cite{Goheer1,Goheer2,Singh}, the authors have described the power-law cosmic expansion in higher derivative gravity.
+Harko et al.~\cite{harko} considered the action as an arbitrary function of not only the Ricci scalar ($R$) but also the matter Lagrangian ($L_{m}$).
+With the help of the metric formalism the authors achieved the gravitational field equations of $f(R,L_{m})$ gravity, along with the equations of motion (EOM) of test particles.
+Later on, Wang et al.~\cite{wang2} have achieved the general energy conditions of the $f(R,L_{m})$ gravity.
+In~\cite{Goheer1,Goheer2,Singh}, the authors have described the power-law cosmic expansion in higher derivative gravity.
+Later, Harko et. al., included the trace of the Stress-energy tensor in the action along with the Ricci scalar and developed a new theory, named as `$f(R,T)$ theory' \cite{Harko3}.
+This type of modified gravity gain massive popularity in recent times to study various cosmological phenomena.

-On the basis of the Dirac-Born-Infeld (DBI) model~\cite{born1,born2,born3}, Manna et al.~\cite{gm1,gm2,gm3} have developed the simplest form of the {\bf K-}essence emergent gravity metric $\bar G_{\mu\nu}$ which is obviously different from the usual gravitational metric $g_{\mu\nu}$.
-The {\bf K-}essence model~\cite{babi1,babi2,babi3,babi4,babi5,scherrer1,scherrer2} is a scalar field model where the kinetic energy of the field dominates over the potential energy of the field.
-The {\bf K-}essence field Lagrangian is non-canonical in nature and it confirms the non dependency of the Lagrangian on the field explicitly.
-The {\bf K-}essence theory with non-canonical kinetic terms and the relativistic field theories with canonical kinetic terms are different in the non-trivial dynamical solutions of the {\bf K-}essence equation of motion.
-Besides spontaneously breaking Lorentz invariance it also changes the metric for the perturbations around these solutions.
-Thus, the perturbations propagate in the so-called {\it emergent or analogue} curved space-time with the metric.
-The general form of the Lagrangian for {\bf K-}essence model is $L=-V(\phi)F(X)$ where $\phi$ is the {\bf K-}essence scalar field and $X=\frac{1}{2}g^{\mu\nu}\nabla_{\mu}\phi\nabla_{\nu}\phi$.
+The development of the {\bf K-}essence model was carried out in~\cite{Picon1,Picon2,babi1,babi2,babi3,babi4,babi5,scherrer1,scherrer2}.
+On the basis of the Dirac-Born-Infeld (DBI) model~\cite{born1,born2,born3}, Manna et. al.~\cite{gm1,gm2,gm3} has derived a {\bf K-}essence emergent gravity metric $\bar G_{\mu\nu}$, which has different significance than the usual gravitational metric, $g_{\mu\nu}$.
+The {\bf K-}essence model~\cite{Picon1,Picon2,babi1,babi2,babi3,babi4,babi5,scherrer1,scherrer2} is basically a scalar field theory, where the kinetic energy of the {\bf K-}essence field rules over the potential energy of the field.
+The Lagrangian corresponding to the {\bf K-}essence field is of non-canonical type.
+The difference between {\bf K-}essence theory which incorporates non-canonical kinetic parts and canonical relativistic field theories lies in the non-trivial dynamical solutions of the {\bf K-}essence EOM.
+Besides spontaneous breaking of Lorentz invariance, it changes the perturbed metric near the solutions also.
+Hence, these perturbations moves along the formal {\it emergent or analogue} curved space-time with the perturbed metric.
+The Lagrangian for {\bf K-}essence model can be written as, $L=-V(\phi)F(X)$, where $\phi$ is the {\bf K-}essence scalar field and $X=\frac{1}{2}g^{\mu\nu}\nabla_{\mu}\phi\nabla_{\nu}\phi$.